Los Angeles Domestic Violence Lawyer

 Our criminal defense lawyers are sensitive to the fact that a domestic violence conviction in Los Angeles may have harsh consequences on all aspects of your daily life.
 A criminal conviction may result in termination from your job or create a situation where you are unable to secure gainful employment in the future.
 The filing of a domestic violence protective order or a restraining order against you may have negative effects on a divorce or child custody case.
 Our attorneys have also represented many clients in allegations of child abuse and child endangerment.

-Contact our office for a free case evaluation by a Los Angeles domestic violence lawyer, call (877) 781-1570
+Contact our office for a free immediate response by a Los Angeles domestic violence lawyer, call (877) 781-1570

 Related Pages: Intimidation | Restraining Orders | Criminal Threats